 Age of Consent, Child Molestation, & Statutory Rape in Missouri

-Age of consent laws vary from state to state throughout the United States.
+Age of consent laws varies from state to state throughout the United States.
 Often, they are confusing as typically there is not just one age that becomes the cutoff, such as the ability to buy alcohol at age 21.
 The laws were created this way to prevent a 17-year-old from getting in trouble for being in a relationship with someone who could be only a week younger, but hasn’t had their 17th birthday yet.

 If you have been charged with statutory rape, child molestation, or if you are unsure if your relationship is legal, contacting an experienced criminal defense attorney will ensure that you understand all of your rights and responsibilities.

-Learn more about: Twibell Pierson Criminal Law
+Learn more about Twibell Pierson Criminal Law

 Definition of Sexual Conduct

 Firstly, it is important to define how sexual conduct has been defined in Missouri.
 Sexual conduct includes sexual intercourse, deviate sexual intercourse, and sexual contact

 Sexual Intercourse is defined rather simply in Missouri.
 It is considered any penetration of the female genitalia by a penis.
 Other types of activity that might otherwise be considered sexual intercourse are defined in the two other categories.

 Deviate Sexual Intercourse includes any act involving the genitals of one person and the hand, mouth, tongue, or anus of another person.
 It also includes the penetration of the penis, female genitalia, or anus by a finger or another object.

 Lastly, Sexual Contact includes either someone touching another person with their genitals or touching the genitals, anus, or female breast of another person (even through clothing) for the purpose of sexual gratification or to terrorize the other person.

 Note that per these definitions, kissing alone does not meet the standard for sexual conduct.